 After a quick equipment check—harness, wing, risers—you hazard a glance around.
 You’re 100 feet up, soaring along the face of the Story Hills.
 Gusts of wind jostle you to and fro, but you feel safe, secure, the wing full and taut above you.
 You’ve left the cumbersome confines of earth—gravity, weight, linear movement—and are floating free above it all.

-“Looking good,” you hear over the radio on your shoulder.
+“Looking good,” you hear over the radio on your chest.
 “Now start turning back right.”
 A juniper-flecked shoulder flanks the hillside; as you come aloft, you steer right and u-turn back to the bottom of the slope.
 Your gut tightens—what looked like a broad flat from above now seems small, so small: a thin ribbon of a landing strip, with a tree on one side and a fence on the other.
 The ground’s coming fast.

 “Brake!”
 Andy’s command comes through the radio and you pull down, firm but smooth like he showed you.
 Your feet hit the dirt and you run it out, five or six steps before the wing collapses behind you.
 “Nice job,” Andy says.
 “Good landing.
 Collect the wing and come on back up.”

 The slope is steep, but you barely notice.
 Your mind whirls from the euphoria of flight, the fact that you did it alone, and the realization that you get to do this 20 more times to complete your training program as a certified para-pilot.
 It’s something you’ve dreamed about since childhood, and it’s finally happening.